Falneshia Adams, 49, remembered for her spot-on impressions and Janet Jackson moves

 Falneshia Adams made people laugh.

 According to her two sisters, her comedy wasn’t by way of jokes, per se.
-Instead, Falneshia could make you chuckle away your own insecurities with playful teases and illicit deep belly laughs with spot-on impressions of family members.
+Instead, Adams could make you chuckle away your own insecurities with playful teases and elicit deep belly laughs with spot-on impressions of family members.
 She also wasn’t afraid to be self-deprecating.

-Falneshia’s sisters say she maintained that good humor until the very end.
-On May 16, the Prospect Park, Delaware County resident died from complications of COVID-19.
-She was 49 years old.
+Adams’ sisters say she maintained that good humor until the very end.
+On Saturday, May 16, 2020, the Prospect Park, Delaware County resident died from complications of COVID-19.
+She was 49.

-Born in Orangeburg, South Carolina on January 5, 1971, her family was not concerned that she would blend in the background as the middle child of the three girls.
+Adams was born in Orangeburg, South Carolina, on Jan.
+5, 1971.
+Her family was not concerned that she would blend in the background as the middle child of the three girls.

-As Falneshia grew older, music and dance became central to her life.
+As Adams grew older, music and dance became central to her life.
 She loved the “oldies” from the 1960s, R&B, and 1980s rap.

 When she wasn’t dancing with her high school drill team, she was learning the moves of her favorite artists.

-Shani Adams Nicolas, Falneshia’s youngest sister, said when the music video to Janet Jackson’s “Control” came out in 1986, Falneshia memorized every spin, head snap and hip swing.
+Shani Adams Nicolas, Adams’ youngest sister, said that when the music video to Janet Jackson’s “Control” came out in 1986, Adams memorized every spin, head snap and hip swing.

-Her “passion for people” inspired her to go to school for hotel management at Bethune- Cookman University in Florida and the love she had for her big sister Sonya, plus a desire to move to the “big city,” brought her to the Philly region in the summer of 1990.
+Her “passion for people” inspired her to go to school for hotel management at Bethune-Cookman University in Florida and the love she had for her big sister Robinson, plus a desire to move to the “big city,” brought her to the Philly region in the summer of 1990.

-Several years after arriving in Pennsylvania, Falneshia took an environmental services job at the Children’s Hospital of Philadelphia where her sisters said she worked for about 25 years.
+Several years after arriving in Pennsylvania, Adams took an environmental services job at the Children’s Hospital of Philadelphia, where her sisters said she worked for about 25 years.

-One of the last memories Sonya has of her sister is a visit in March.
-Falneshia and her daughter went to Sonya’s house and they talked politics, life and how COVID-19 felt like it was getting close to home.
+One of the last memories Robinson has of her sister is a visit in March.
+Adams and her daughter went to Robinson’s house and they talked politics, life and how COVID-19 felt like it was getting close to home.

 The group then did some shopping at Walmart and National Wholesale Liquidators, ending the night with a pasta dinner.
-Sonya remembers laughing most of the day.
+Robinson remembers laughing most of the day.

-Though Falneshia spoke with Shani more often — every day before or after work to catch up — they were always making plans for when the three sisters could get together again for a “girls trip.”
+Though Adams spoke with Nicolas more often — every day before or after work to catch up — they were always making plans for when the three sisters could get together again for a “girls trip.”

 The three sisters loved to take trips together and made it a point to go somewhere special for each other’s birthdays.
-It didn’t have to be far, Shani said.
+It didn’t have to be far, Nicolas said.

-Falneshia, who liked to play the slot machines at casinos, was just as happy with a weekend getaway to Ocean City, Maryland as she was with a trip to Florida — as long as she could drive.
+Adams, who liked to play the slot machines at casinos, was just as happy with a weekend getaway to Ocean City, Maryland, as she was with a trip to Florida — as long as she could drive.

-Shani said she would pick the music and offered directions while Falneshia drove, always looking chic.
+Nicolas said she would pick the music and offered directions while Adams drove, always looking chic.

-The last conversation Shani had with Falneshia was over the phone.
-Falneshia had been hospitalized with COVID-19 and was feeling better.
+The last conversation Nicolas had with Adams was over the phone.
+Adams had been hospitalized with COVID-19 and was feeling better.
 So much so, she couldn’t stop talking about how much she was ready to go for a drive.

-Shani sent Falneshia a photo of their mother holding a baby.
-The baby was Falneshia, but Falneshia told Shani the baby must be a boy the sisters knew.
+Nicolas sent Adams a photo of their mother holding a baby.
+The baby was Adams, but Adams told Nicolas the baby must be a boy the sisters knew.

-“But she was a baby at the time,” said Shani, “so we laughed about it.”
+“But she was a baby at the time,” said Nicolas, “so we laughed about it.”

 Log In